-1-1 combox overview - Splitting a file and spreading it across N node directories.
-3
+1-1 combox overview - Splitting a file in the combox directory and spreading it across N node directory across N node direct

-1-2 combox overview - Reconstructing a file from the encrypted shards. . . .
+1-2 combox overview - Reconstructing a file into the combox directory from the encrypted shards

+3-1 High level overview of how file creation works when combox is setup on two computers.
+15

+4-1 Stress testing combox - Observations - Time taken to process all files in a given file dump.
 4

-3-1 Overview of how file creation works when combox is setup on two computers.
-15

-- 4-1 Stress testing combox Observations Time taken to process all files. . .
-41 - 4-2 Stress testing combox Observations Avg. time to split and encrypt a file.
-42 - 4-3 Difference between 2015 and 2016 tests time taken to process all files. .
-43 - 4-4 Difference between 2015 and 2016 tests Avg. time to split and encrypt a file.
-44
+4-2 Stress testing combox - Observations - Avg. time to split and encrypt a file in a given file du

+4-3 Stress testing combox - Difference between 2015 and 2016 tests - time taken to process all file

+4-4 Stress testing combox - Difference between 2015 and 2016 tests - Avg. time to split and encr